-In Ottawa, fees for building a deck are calculated by multiplying the valuation of the proposed project by the rate of $7.92 per thousand dollars of construction value.
+In Toronto, fees for building a deck are calculated by multiplying the valuation of the proposed project by the rate of $7.92 per thousand dollars of construction value.
 Construction valuation is based on the total value of all materials, labour, overhead and professional fees.
-Additionally, a base fee of $80.00 is required.
-All fees are due as soon as you submit a permit application.
-Again, the exact specifications of what is required for the permit application is project dependant.

-In Calgary, where you live and the type of property you own will determine all requirments when applying for a building permit.
+In Calgary, that area where you live as well as the type of property you own will determine all the specific requirements when applying for a building permit.
 Therefore, documents to bring and costs to consider will vary, though detailed drawings of your plans are always required.
 You can find the building permit application along with more details regarding specifications online.

-You can either apply for the permit yourself or ask your contractor to do it for you.
-However, we advise you to work with experts that are specialized in architecture, construction and structures, as building a rooftop terrace require specific knowledge that only professionals are able to bring to the table.
+The permit application can be completed by yourself or you could request that your contractor do it for you.
+However, we’d advise that you work with experts who are specialized in architecture, construction and structures, as building a rooftop terrace require specific knowledge that only professionals will possess.

 Watertightness: the main challenge for a rooftop terrace